genidma/teatime-accessibility/README.md

    ```bash
    cp teatime-accessibility.desktop ~/Desktop/
    ```

-## Installation Locations

-When you run the install script, here's exactly where each component is installed:

-1. **Virtual Environment**:
-   - Location: Inside the project directory as `teatime-venv/`
-   - This is a local virtual environment that stays within your project folder

-2. **Desktop Entry**:
-   - Location: `~/.local/share/applications/teatime-accessibility.desktop`

-3. **Desktop Shortcut** (if you choose to create one):
-   - Location: On your desktop (e.g., `~/Desktop/teatime-accessibility.desktop`)
-   - This provides a direct shortcut icon on your desktop

-4. **Application Files**:
-   - All application files remain in your project directory (wherever you cloned the repository)
-   - This includes the main Python script, assets, and configuration files

-5. **User Data**:
-   - Configuration: `~/.config/teatime/settings.json`
-   - Statistics: `~/.local/share/teatime_stats.json` (Note: This file uses CSV format internally despite the .json extension)

 Note: If you wish to uninstall the app (so that you can reinstall a newer version.
 Then you might want to save these files first, to another location.
 So that you can reimport the files back for the newer version of the app)